Srivijaya: Items of trade and barter system

-The port of Srivijaya served as an important entrepôt in which valuable commodities from the region and beyond are collected, traded and shipped.
-Rice, cotton, indigo and silver from Java; aloes, resin, camphor, ivory and rhino's tusks, tin and gold from Sumatra and the Malay Peninsula; rattan, rare timber, camphor, gems and precious stones from Borneo; exotic birds and rare animals, iron, sappan, sandalwood, and rare spices including clove and nutmeg from the Eastern Indonesian archipelago; various spices of Southeast Asia and India including pepper, cubeb and cinnamon; also Chinese ceramics, lacquerware, brocade, fabrics, silks, and Chinese artworks are among valuable commodities being traded in Srivijayan ports.
-What goods were actually native to Srivijaya is currently being disputed due to the volume of cargo that regularly passed through the region from India, China, and Arabia.
+The port of Srivijaya served as an important entrepôt in which valuable commodities from the region and beyond were collected, traded and shipped.
+Rice, cotton, indigo and silver from Java; aloes, resin, camphor, ivory, rhino horns, tin and gold from Sumatra and the Malay Peninsula; rattan, rare timber, camphor, gems and precious stones from Borneo; exotic birds and rare animals, iron, sappan, sandalwood, and rare spices including clove and nutmeg from the Eastern Indonesian archipelago; various spices of Southeast Asia and India including pepper, cubeb and cinnamon; also Chinese ceramics, lacquerware, brocade, fabrics, silks, and Chinese artwork were among valuable commodities being traded in Srivijayan ports.
+What goods were actually native to Srivijaya is currently disputed due to the volume of cargo that regularly passed through the region from India, China, and Arabia.
 Foreign traders stopped to trade their cargo in Srivijaya with other merchants from Southeast Asia and beyond.
 It was an easy location for traders from different regions to meet as opposed to visiting each other directly.
 This system of trade has led researchers to conjecture that the actual native products of Srivijaya were far less than what was originally recorded by Chinese and Arabic traders of the time.
 It may be that cargo sourced from foreign regions accumulated in Srivijaya.
 The accumulation of particular foreign goods that were easily accessible and in large supply might have given the impression they were products of Srivijaya.
 This could also work in the opposite direction with some native Srivijayan goods being mistaken as foreign commodities.

-Ceramics were a major trade commodity between Srivijaya and China with shard artifacts found along the coast of Sumatra and Java.
+Ceramics were a major trade commodity between Srivijaya and China with shard artefacts found along the coast of Sumatra and Java.
 It is assumed that China and Srivijaya may have had an exclusive ceramics trade relationship because particular ceramic shards can only be found at their point of origin, in Guangzhou, or in Indonesia, but nowhere else along the trade route.
-When trying to prove this theory, there have been some discrepancies with the dating of said artifacts.
+There have been some discrepancies with the dating of said artifacts.
 Ceramic sherds found around the Geding Suro temple complex have been revealed to be much more recent than previously assumed.
 A statuette found in the same area did align with Srivijayan chronology, but it has been suggested that this is merely a coincidence and the product was actually brought to the region recently.

 The currency of the empire was gold and silver coins embossed with the image of the sandalwood flower (of which Srivijaya had a trade monopoly on) and the word "vara," or "glory," in Sanskrit.
 Other items could be used to barter with, such as porcelain, silk, sugar, iron, rice, dried galangal, rhubarb, and camphor.
-Some Arabic records that the profits acquired from trade ports and levies were converted into gold and hidden by the King in the royal pond.
+Some Arabic sources record that the profits acquired from trade ports and levies were converted into gold and hidden by the King in the royal pond.